Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Nueral Networks/Create Motion Sequences/README.md

 * The image represent the structure of the Discriminative network.
 ![discriminative model](https://user-images.githubusercontent.com/31509775/32345300-c775c43c-bfd7-11e7-824c-e1d53ca4f967.PNG)

-Before the start with the training of the neural networks, is necessary create the GAN model, and for this is necesary two models the first one is the **Disciminator model** (DiscriminatorModel function) that is the discriminative network with the loss function definied, the second model is the **Adversarial model** (AdversarialModel function) that is the generative and the discriminative networks stacked together; the generative part is trying to foll the discriminative and learning from its feedback at the same time.
-The models uses the binary cross entropy like optimization function, and RMSprop optimization algorithm.
+Before the start with the training of the neural networks, is necessary create the GAN model, and for this is necessary two models the first one is the **Discriminator model** (DiscriminatorModel function) that is the discriminative network with the loss function definied, the second model is the **Adversarial model** (AdversarialModel function) that is the generative and the discriminative networks stacked together; the generative part is trying to cheat the discriminative and learning from its feedback at the same time.
+The models use the binary cross entropy like optimization function, and RMSprop optimization algorithm.

 **WARNINGS**

-Finaly, the GAN model is trained. **The GAN model training** is developed following two steps in each epoch.
+Finally, the GAN model is trained. **The GAN model training** is developed following two steps in each epoch.
 First, is necessary train the discriminator, showing it some examples of the real data and some examples of the fake data created by the generative network using just noise; the second step is train the generative network via the chained models, that is to say, train the adversarial model generating sample data and try to push the chained generative network and the discriminative network to tell if the data is real or not; however is necessary don't alter the weights of the discriminative network during this step, so that's why the training of the discriminative network is freeze.

 ```python
    286        # The networks are trained.